-- 369. While the introduction of a certification mechanism greatly enhances the professionalization efforts in Samruk-Kazyna, the holding does not yet have a strategic and encompassing approach to capacity building and professionalization of public procurement.
-Initial efforts are undertaken that are likely to provide a considerable improvement to Samruk-Kazyna's capacity to develop and improve procurement. - 370.
+- 153. While the introduction of a certification mechanism greatly enhances the professionalization efforts in Samruk-Kazyna, the holding does not yet have a strategic and encompassing approach to capacity building and professionalization of public procurement.
+Initial efforts are undertaken that are likely to provide a considerable improvement to Samruk-Kazyna's capacity to develop and improve procurement; however, a red flag was raised as procurement is not recognized as a profession - 154.
 A red-flag is assigned to sub-indicator (c) (performance monitoring), as this area presents a substantial gap that might have an impact of the achievement of basic public procurement objectives.
-The assessors were unable to verify to what extent a performance monitoring system exists. - 371.
+This gap was assessed as high risk.
+The assessors were unable to verify to what extent a performance monitoring system exists. - 155.
 Currently, Samruk-Kazyna does not have a capacity building program that caters to all staff involved in procurement activities in a strategic and evidence-based way.
 The existing initiatives, mostly trainings, have ad hoc character.
 Overall, procurement is not considered a profession.
 There is also no performance measurement system that could support improvements to the system and inform capacity building efforts.
 The KPIs that are used are not linked to any capacity building measures or to inform merit-based promotions.
+This gap was assessed as medium risk.

-- 372. Samruk-Kazyna should aim to build a comprehensive, strategic and evidence-based approach to capacity and professionalization.
+- 156. Samruk-Kazyna should aim to build a comprehensive, strategic and evidence-based approach to capacity and professionalization.
 In doing so, the Fund can follow a step-by-step approach, building on existing efforts and expanding them gradually to fill all aspects of a strategic approach.
-The recently adopted certification mechanism could serve as a starting point and the momentum gained from its introduction should be used for further enhancing performance management and professionalization. - 373.
+The recently adopted certification mechanism could serve as a starting point and the momentum gained from its introduction should be used for further enhancing performance management and professionalization. - 157.
 As a first step, Samruk-Kazyna could assess training needs for all employees involved in procurement transactions.
 Based on the results, a procurement training strategy should be developed which in its turn will serve as a basis for the permanent training program.
 The program should include special modules on integrity and ethics, participation of SMEs, control and audit of procurement transactions and other relevant topics.
 The program should be routinely evaluated and amended based on the needs of the stakeholders and the feedback received.
-Training programs can also be linked to more structured certificate program is fully established, the next step could be the recognition of procurement as a profession in Samruk-Kazyna.
-The routine evaluation of staff can help to find gaps in knowledge and direct people to appropriate training and certification programs. - 374.
+Training programs can also be linked to more structured certificate programs with

+- differing levels of qualification (certificate, diploma, etc.).
+Once the certificate program is fully established, the next step could be the recognition of procurement as a profession in Samruk-Kazyna.
+The routine evaluation of staff can help to find gaps in knowledge and direct people to appropriate training and certification programs. - 158.
 Finally, to ensure that professionalization and capacity building activities are evidence-based, Samruk-Kazyna should develop and implement a performance measurement system that focuses on both quantitative and qualitative aspects of public procurement.
 Evaluations of procurement procedures and their effectiveness should be undertaken, as well as evaluations of procurement staff.
 Insights from these processes can also inform policy decisions on the future development of the procurement system of Samruk-Kazyna, and can also be instrumental in tracking the outcomes of the current transformation program that the Fund undertakes throughout its structures.